 Because these numbers are only going up every single year.
 And the animals can’t wait for it to be convenient or comfortable.
 The scope of their slaughtering is beyond anything we can possibly comprehend because it surpasses any kind of death toll we’ve ever experienced, and their suffering is utterly unquantifiable.

-The best way for us to get accurate statistics is not to have better tracking.
-It’s to eliminate the need to track. [tweet this] and that only happens by going vegan.
+The best way for us to get accurate statistics is not to have better tracking—it’s to eliminate the need to track.
+And that only happens by going vegan.
 After everything we’ve done and continue to do to animals, don’t we at the very least owe them that?

 A quote Harish so appropriately has displayed on his blog states: